thandal/navano/README.md

 # NAVANO
-Navano is a Nano featherweight-wallet browser extension, derived from [VANO](https://github.com/marekhoeven/VANO).
+Navano is a featherweight Nano wallet for your browser, derived from [VANO](https://github.com/marekhoeven/VANO).
 Nano is a fast & fee-less currency secured by a decentralised network.
 The Navano wallet stores all sensitive data locally (encrypted) and never communicates it to a server.

 Navano resuscitates basic capabilities of sending and receiving nano, as well the new ability to sign messages and to set the RPC and websocket urls.